thepolicylab-projectportals/project-portal-theme/sites/README.md

 ### Add scripts to `package.json`

-In the base package.json, add scripts to conveniently build/develop this site:
+In the base package.json, add scripts to conveniently build/develop/serve this site:

 ```
 "develop:<site id>": "cross-env PP_CONFIG_BASE=/sites/<site id> gatsby develop",
 "build:<site id>": "cross-env PP_CONFIG_BASE=/sites/<site id> gatsby build",
+"serve:<site id>": "cross-env PP_CONFIG_BASE=/sites/<site id> gatsby serve",
 ```

 ### Add language file

-To customize the language used in the app, we create a `language.json` file which provides all text blurbs in the app as well as some metadata for the deployment.
+To customize the language used in the app, we create a `language.json` file which provides all text blurbs in the app.
 Copy the `language.json` file from another site to get started and update it as needed.

 ### Add metadata file

+The metadata file includes items used in the build of the site, but may or may not be used in the display of the site (e.g. the url).
+Copy the `meta.json` file from another site to get started and update it as needed.

 ### Add images